-$^{^{53}}$ As already indicated, one can raise the question of the acceptability of an architecture in which a given provision would be used for different initiating events and / or at different levels of the DiD, i.e. the provision is part of LOPs allocated to different levels of the DiD, depending on the requesting initiating event.
-This should be possible and allowed if the events which require the provision under consideration are completely independent (cf. also foot note N° 35).
+48As already indicated, one can raise the question of the acceptability of an architecture in which a given provision would be used for different initiating events and / or at different levels of the DiD, i.e. the provision is part of LOPs allocated to different levels of the DiD, depending on the requesting initiating event.
+This should be possible and allowed if the events which require the provision under consideration are completely independent.